EHMilon/OmniAI-Git/readme.md

 ## Overview

 OmniAI is a comprehensive Flutter application designed to be your central hub for various Artificial Intelligence functionalities.
-This open-source project aims to provide a seamless and integrated experience for interacting with different AI services and tools, all within a single, intuitive application.
+This project aims to provide a seamless and integrated experience for interacting with different AI services and tools, all within a single, intuitive application.

 With OmniAI, you can access popular AI platforms like ChatGPT, Claude, Google Gemini, Perplexity, and many more through a unified interface.
 The app features a beautiful Material Design 3 interface with glassmorphism effects, making it both visually appealing and highly functional.